legend-exp/legend-julia-tutorial/README.md

 # LEGEND Julia Software Stack Tutorial

-This tutorial demonstrates the LEGEND Julia software stack: It demonstrates how to simulate an inverted-coaxial HPGe detector, how to generate detector waveforms based on Geant4 MC results, how to reconstruct an energy spectrum from the simulated pulses and how to perform an auto-calibration of the resulting spectrum.
+This tutorial demonstrates the LEGEND Julia software stack: It shows how to simulate an inverted-coaxial HPGe detector, how to generate detector waveforms based on Geant4 MC results, how to reconstruct an energy spectrum from the simulated pulses and how to perform an auto-calibration of the resulting spectrum.

 Note: This is a work in progress, more functionality will be added over time.
-Some of the LEGEND-related software packages used are still under very active development, so types and functions may change without notice.
+The LEGEND-related software packages used are still under very active development, so types and functions may change without notice.
 This tutorial will be updated regularly and adapted to API changes.

 ## Required Software

-These tutorials require [Jupyter](https://jupyter.org/) and [matplotlib/PyPlot](https://matplotlib.org/) in addition to Julia.
-You may either use the LEGEND software container image, or install Julia, Jupyter and PyPlot locally on your native OS.
-The installation instructions below are somewhat lengthy, to cover a variety of situations on Linux, OS-X and Windows, but the actual installation is typically very simple.
+The tutorial requires [Jupyter](https://jupyter.org/), [matplotlib/PyPlot](https://matplotlib.org/) and [HDF5](https://www.hdfgroup.org/) in addition to Julia.
+You may either use the LEGEND base software container image, or install Julia, Jupyter and PyPlot locally on your native OS.
+The installation instructions below are somewhat lengthy, to cover a variety of situations on Linux, OS-X and Windows, but the actual installation is typically quite simple.

 ### Using the LEGEND software container image